LizzieAugarde/NCPES_linkage/README.md

 How to install and use:
-Clone the Github repo and run the scripts in numerical order
+Clone the Github repo and run the scripts in numerical order (see SOP for details)

 License: